 Hormonal changes taking place during pregnancy can affect your skin and the NHS explain that "If you sunbathe while pregnant, you may find you burn more easily.
 Protect your skin with a high-factor sunscreen and don't stay in the sun for a long time".
 So, if natural tanning is out of the question, can we turn to the bottle (no, not that bottle) to achieve bronzed skin?

 What is the science behind fake tan?
 "The active ingredient in fake tan in UK based products is dihydroxyacetone (DHA).
 This is not a dye, but derived from sugar.
-When it combines with the surface cells on the skin (these are dead cells) there is a chemical reaction that is visible as browning" according to Dr Aarti Denning.
+When it combines with the surface cells on the skin (these are dead cells) there is a chemical reaction that is visible as browning" according to Dr Aarti.

-Joyce Connor explains that it is "safe to apply fake tan during pregnancy but spray tans are best avoided.
+Joyce explains that it is "safe to apply fake tan during pregnancy but spray tans are best avoided.
 Spray tans create a mist in the atmosphere that can be inhaled and enter the bloodstream".
 Creams, lotions and mousse type tans are better as they sit on top of the skin adding a hint of colour.

 Always do a patch test with any product you are concerned about.
 If you can't avoid the sun, wear suncream and re-apply regularly even if your fake tan has SPF to reduce the risk of hyperpigmentation.
-Joyce Connor particularly recommends "Using sunscreen with zinc oxide will protect your skin from harmful UV rays and is safe to use during pregnancy."
+Joyce particularly recommends "Using sunscreen with zinc oxide will protect your skin from harmful UV rays and is safe to use during pregnancy."

 Are there any beauty products or treatments that are particularly helpful during pregnancy?